Which way will you have your cream tea?

 Whatever your preference – Devon or Cornish – check out our new Afternoon and Cream Tea hampers, with all of the ingredients to dress your scones, however, you prefer - the Devon or Cornwall way.

-We also have a great selection of Mother's Day gifts, including cream teas and much more.
+We also have a great selection of gifts for any occasion, including cream teas and much more.
 Explore our full range and be inspired.

-What would make your mum feel extra special this year?
+What would make your recipient feel extra special this year?

 Next….shall we argue about how to pronounce ‘scone’ ?!